 Temple Square is a great place to visit.
 There are some great museums located all around this area.
 If you get a chance to listen to the Tabernacle Choir at Temple Square, you will not be disappointed.

 As a head-up, The Church of Jesus Christ of Latter-day Saints is currently doing renovations in certain areas of Temple Square, which renovations are planned to continue through 2024.
 Most of the surrounding buildings will remain open.
 You can learn more at the Temple Square website.

 Located across the street from Temple Square is City Creek Center.
 City Creek is a shopping area with a food court.
 City Creek has some of the best shopping in the city!
 Fashion Place in Murray is another great shopping area to consider.

 Hotels in Salt Lake City

 There are nice restaurants and hotels all around Salt Lake City.
-The Grand America is unique to Salt Lake City and would be a fun place to stay at for a spring break trip.
+The Grand America is unique to Salt Lake City and would be a fun place to stay for a spring break in Utah trip.

 You may also want to check out its sister hotel across from it — The Little America — which is still a great place in a central location but with a lower cost.

 When visiting downtown Salt Lake City, there are quite a few places to eat.
 Here are three of our favorites:

 - Takashi – my husband loves the sushi here!
 It’s probably his favorite.
 But if you’re like me and sushi is not your thing, there are other options.